cs160-berkeley/Group-20-Project/README.md

 ## Stage 2: Improvement

 > Note: You might be running into problem when trying to run our *companion-app* code the **SECOND** time.
 If that happens, go to your corresponding application preference folder.
 You could examine its exact location by printing out application.url in Kinoma Code.
 Plus, if you are a Mac user, it is under a hidden folder by default.
-If you want to make the hidden folders visible in finder, just copy & paste & run 'defaults write com.apple.finder AppleShowAllFiles -boolean true ; killall Finder' in your terminal.
+If you want to make the hidden folders visible in finder, just copy & paste & run `defaults write com.apple.finder AppleShowAllFiles -boolean true ; killall Finder` in your terminal.